 As mentioned above, online therapy platforms provide access to tools that can help you address problems in a marriage with a narcissistic partner.
 Online counseling through BetterHelp provides you as much anonymity that you want.
 No one will see you going into a therapist’s office, and you can communicate with your counselor at your convenience.
 The counselors at BetterHelp have helped thousands of people work through their relationship issues.
 Read below for reviews of counselors, from those they’ve helped move forward in life.

 “He is very clear in what he says, he openly calls things by its name and gives real help.
 He listens, he gives advice and reassurance where needed.
 It often is difficult to deal with a narcissistic person and to have a therapist that openly acknowledges narcissistic patterns is a great help.
 I appreciate his openness very much.”

 “I love working w/ Nicole.
 She's super empathetic and insightful - she already helped me in just two weeks - I really want to continue working with her.
 I feel just talking to her has helped my marriage tremendously.”

 Being married to a narcissist can be challenging and put stress on your mental health.
-You can feel alienated from family and friends, making coping with narcissistic marriage problems more difficult.
+Such a relationship may make you feel alienated from family members and friends, making coping with narcissistic marriage problems more difficult.
 Talking to a licensed counselor can help you work through how you are feeling, give you the tools you need to strengthen your mental health, and help you make the necessary boundaries in your relationships.
 Take the first step today.